oapicf/openapi-ipify/clients/csharp/generated/README.md

  - [Model.Ip](docs/Ip.md)

+<a id="documentation-for-authorization"></a>
 ## Documentation for Authorization

-All endpoints do not require authorization.
+Endpoints do not require authorization.